The amount of time you have to escape a house fire has greatly decreased in the past few decades:

 In the fully developed stage, the temperatures have generally reached as high as they are going to go.
 The average temperature of a home fire is about 1,100 degrees Fahrenheit but can reach as high as 1,700 degrees (plus or minus), depending on the fuel feeding the fire and how long the fire burns.
-This stage of the fire is usually the hottest stage of the fire and flames may be noticeable through the roof, windows or doors to people nearby.
+During this hottest stage of the fire, flames may be noticeable to people nearby through the roof, windows or doors.

 For anyone trapped inside the home, this is one of the most dangerous times.

 The decay stage is generally the longest stage of the fire and usually occurs when there is a significant decrease in available oxygen and/or a decrease in fuel (combustible materials).
 However, this can change rapidly if there is a backdraft of oxygen or additional fuel becomes available.
-Overall, it’s a little like the fire is burning its-self out in this stage.
+Absent those incidences of reignition, it’s a little like the fire is burning itself out in this stage.

 Note: Every fire is different; a home’s contents will vary, the construction materials will differ, the ventilation will differ and the geometric design will differ; thus the rate at which a fire spreads and the severity will vary.

 Roughly 2/3 of home fire deaths happen in homes with no smoke alarm or the smoking alarm wasn’t working; therefore, it is critical to regularly test the smoke detectors and carbon monoxide detectors.

 - Learn 11 places you should not put smoke alarms